oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 **Project Description:**

-The aim of this project is to normalize the usage of feature flags (implemented using [platform parameters](https://github.com/oppia/oppia/wiki/Developing-new-features-with-feature-gating)) in Oppia’s deployment process.
-At the end of the project:
+The aim of this project is to normalize and standardize the usage of [platform parameters](https://github.com/oppia/oppia/wiki/Developing-new-features-with-feature-gating) and feature flags (which use the same backend system as platform parameters, but are located in a different page with different permissions) in Oppia’s deployment process.
+The overall project has three aims:

+Migrate to a system that only supports two constructs: platform parameters (controllable by the server super-admin) and feature flags (controllable by release coordinators).

+* Extend platform parameters to support an additional type: list of strings.
+(This is needed in order to migrate certain config properties to the platform parameter system.)
+* Each platform parameter should, as part of its codebase configuration, have a boolean that says whether it is a feature flag or not.
+If a platform parameter is marked as a feature flag, then its type must be boolean, and a backend test should verify this.
+* All config properties should be either deleted, turned into feature flags, or turned into platform parameters.
+(See the “Technical hints / guidance” section for more details.)
+After this migration, the config page in the /admin tab, and all code related to config property infrastructure, should be removed.

+Improve the UI for platform parameter / feature flag configuration.

+* The feature flags dashboard (in /release-coordinator) and the general platform parameters dashboard (in /admin) should be made more intuitive.
+Platform parameters are currently specified along the lines of “if these conditions hold, the parameter value should be enabled/disabled”; but the current UI in the /admin page is not intuitive at all, and this idea could be conveyed more intuitively in the UI.
+More specifically:

+  * The platform parameters (in the admin page) and feature flags (in the release coordinator page) should be arranged in a deterministic order.
+This order should be specified by a list in the codebase.
+A backend test should confirm that all platform parameters appear exactly once, in exactly one of these two lists.
+  * Platform parameters and feature flags that are not in a valid “feature stage” for the given server (i.e., in a feature stage that is not allowed on the current server) should be shown as such, and not allowed to be configured on the admin page.
+  * For platform parameters and feature flags in a valid “feature stage”: (i) the default value (in the case where no filters apply) should be modifiable by the admin, and (ii) the “server_mode” filter should not be required for such values (since the server_mode is already determined by the server that the /admin dashboard is running on).
+In fact, it is fine to remove the “server_mode” filter altogether from the codebase.
-- The feature flags dashboard should be moved from /admin to /release-coordinator, and be made more intuitive.
-(The current UI is not intuitive at all – it’s quite unclear what to do.)
-The common case of switching a boolean flag on and off should be easy for developers to do.
+  * In the end, it should be clear, for each feature flag or platform parameter: (a) whether it’s editable on the current server, (b) what its default value is, (c) what other values it might take under given conditions.
+For the feature flags dashboard in particular, the common case of switching a boolean flag on and off should be easy for developers to do.

-- Feature flags should support rollbacks.
-There seems to be an [issue](https://github.com/oppia/oppia/issues/16416) with rollbacks not being correctly captured that should be diagnosed and fixed.
-- Extend the current functionality to allowlist specific usernames for external trusted tester programs.
-- Ensure the documentation is sufficiently complete so that developers are used to creating feature flags for new features, and have no questions about how to do so.
+Support common use cases.

+* Enable percentage rollouts for logged-in Oppia Web clients.
+In other words, admins (for platform parameters) or release coordinators (for feature flags) should be able to specify a percentage of logged-in Oppia Web users for whom the feature should be enabled.
+Which users are shown the feature should be as consistent and stable as possible even as accounts are created, accounts are deleted, account permissions change, releases are deployed, and the percentage is changed.
+* Enable allowlisting specific usernames for external trusted tester programs for Oppia Web clients.
+Only users whose usernames are on the allowlist should be shown the feature, and everyone on the allowlist should be shown the feature regardless of any percentage rollout setting.
+* Update the backend test infrastructure to make it easy for developers to enable particular feature flag values for particular backend tests using an appropriate Python decorator, and update the wiki documentation accordingly with examples on how to use this system.
+The aim is to make it really easy for developers to write tests for the behaviour of the system under different feature flag configurations.

+**What's explicitly out of scope:**

+* Enabling percentage rollouts for Android clients, or logged-out Oppia Web clients.
+* Enabling allowlisting of specific usernames for Android clients.

-**Size of this project:** medium (~175 hours)
+**Size of this project:** large (~350 hours)

 **Potential Mentors:** TBA